🇺🇸 Federal Income Tax Calculator

 Step 4 – Federal/state/local tax liability

-Similar to the previous step, you need to use the respective taxable income for federal and state.
+Like the previous step, you need to use the respective taxable income for federal and state.
 Local tax liability is based on state taxable income.

 Federal taxable income × Federal tax rate = Federal tax liability